Tonghak Peasant Revolution: Fall

-Also by December, the Anti-Japanese Frontier had been pushed down to the southern coast of Korea.
-On December 7, the Japanese finally killed Kim Inbae, the Great Jeobju of Geumgu who had aided the Jinju rebels, in the Battle of Gwangyang Fortress.
+Also, by December, the Anti-Japanese Frontier had been pushed down to the southern coast of Korea.
+On 7 December, the Japanese finally killed Kim Inbae, the Great Jeobju of Geumgu, who had aided the Jinju rebels in the Battle of Gwangyang Fortress.
 Kim Inbae's head was tied to a pole and displayed in Gwangyang.
-However, in Jangheung, the rebel leader Yi Bangeon captured Gangjin on December 7.
-On December 11, Son Hwajung was also captured.
+However, in Jangheung, the rebel leader Yi Bangeon captured Gangjin on 7 December.
+On 11 December, Son Hwa-jung was also arrested.

-Meanwhile, the Japanese were attacking Yi Bangeon and the Jangheung rebels, which formed the last organized rebel army in the region.
-On December 15, the last major battle in Jeolla Province, the Battle of the Seokdae Fields, was fought between Yi Bangeon's rebels and Japanese.
+Meanwhile, the Japanese were attacking Yi Bangeon and the Jangheung rebels, forming the region's last organized rebel army.
+On 15 December, the final major battle in Jeolla Province, the Battle of the Seokdae Fields, was fought between Yi Bangeon's rebels and the Japanese.
 This battlefield is now one of the Four Battlefields of the Donghak Revolution.
-30,000 rebels were present, and 2,000 were killed.
+Thirty thousand rebels were present, and 2,000 were killed.
 As the 800 Japanese soldiers moved through Yeongam, Gangjin, Haenam, and Jindo Island, they engaged in a scorched-earth strategy, killing 600 civilians and burning villages and sacks of rice.
 Yi Bangeon was finally captured in Christmas 1894 and beheaded with his son in Seoul.
 With the death of Yi Bangeon, the rebels had been completely exterminated, except for 30 rebels who hid in Mount Daedun.

-Sometime in December, Choe Gyeongseon was also captured.
-On January 1, 1895, the last rebel leader remaining, Kim Deokmyeong, was captured in Wonpyeong.
-The four leaders were put to trial, and Jeon Bongjun's testimony during the trials forms the Testimony of Jeon Bongjun.
-In his testimony, Jeon emphasized his views that Donghak believers formed only a small fragment of the rebels, the majority being peasants seeking vengeance.
+Sometime in December, Choe Gyeong-seon was also captured.
+On 1 January 1895, the last rebel leader, Kim Deokmyeong, was captured in Wonpyeong.
+The four leaders were put on trial, and Jeon Bong-jun's testimony during the trials formed the Testimony of Jeon Bong-jun.
+In his testimony, Jeon emphasized that Donghak believers formed only a small fragment of the rebels, the majority being peasants seeking vengeance.
 However, he also explained the theology of Donghak to the court.
 He also denied connections with the Great Regent Heungseon.

-On March 29, the four leaders were hanged for treason.
-Later, Confucian scholars stole the bodies, beheaded them, and displayed the heads on public.
-Only Choe Gyeongseon's body has been identified, and the locations of the other three are unknown.
+On 29 March, the four leaders were hanged for treason.
+Later, Confucian scholars stole the bodies, beheaded them, and displayed the heads in public.
+Only Choe Gyeong-seon's body has been identified, and the locations of the other three are unknown.

-The last battle in the Donghak Revolution was the Battle of Mount Daedun, February 17.
-The 30 rebels held the mountain for three days, until a Japanese battalion attacked them by climbing up the rocky cliffs.
+The last battle in the Donghak Revolution was the Battle of Mount Daedun on 17 February.
+The 30 rebels held the mountain for three days until a Japanese battalion attacked them by climbing up the rocky cliffs.
 Only a young child survived.
-However, rebels were still killed into 1895 in various ways.
+However, rebels were still killed in 1895 in various ways.
 Those included: